Honoring Our Soldiers

 The best metaphor for this is the ocean and the wave.
 In our various roles, we show up as a wave.
 Sometimes waves are big and powerful, and other times, they roll calmly onto the shore.
 Waves can be bright and beautiful with white, frothy crests and deep blue colors or dark and grey with a slick surface.
 Just as we can be bright and beautiful or dark and grey, our various personalities show up as waves.
 Believing that our wave is separated from all the other waves can make us feel alone — but in reality, we are part of a huge ocean.
 That ocean is made of water and the water is what makes up the waves.
 Without the ocean, there is no wave.
 Without the rest of humanity, there is no one person.

-This week, see whether you’ve separated yourself from others in some part of your life.
+Do some self inquiry and ask yourself whether you’ve separated yourself from others in some part of your life.
 Do you pride yourself in being different and, in turn, think you’re better than or less than others?
 How about with your family — are you the black sheep or the odd one or the best one?
 Do you separate yourself by spending most of your time alone?
 Do you not pay attention to others when you’re in a meeting and separate your attention away from everyone else?
 When you resist participating, what is it in you that thinks you’re not connected to everyone else?
 If you envision a sports team playing on the field, what if someone kicks the ball to their teammate and their teammate decides not to play anymore?
 Doesn’t the game stop?
 We are indeed each unique individuals, but it’s important to understand that what makes us special doesn’t need to separate us from others.
 In fact, that’s what makes teams so great — all of those unique qualities and strengths directed toward a common goal.

 Kathleen

-The coach’s challenge this week is about abundance.
+This post is about abundance.
 Look around you.
 What do you see?
 Do you have everything you need?
 Do you have everything you want?
 What is the difference?
 Are you grateful for what you have, or do you find yourself constantly longing for what you don’t have?

 This reminds me of a novel I read entitled “Shantaram” by Gregory Roberts, about life in the slums of Bombay, India.
 Most of the characters in this book live in small, handmade huts on the outskirts of the city.
 They own a change of clothes, a toothbrush, a cup, a plate, a fork and a mat to sleep on.
 (And these are the lucky ones!)
 I am amazed at how happy these people are and how they experience abundance in their lives.
 They are grateful for the smallest things because they have so little.
 I also read another novel about a young girl who was born into a family of billionaires and has all she’s ever wanted.
 Her life is characterized by continual displeasure with everyone and everything around her.
 The contrast between the two stories is obvious: Abundance is not about having more and more things but about our attitude toward the things we have.